alinex/node-admin/doc/server/config.md

 # Configuration

-The server setup is done in `config/default.json` and `config/production.json`:
+The server setup is done in `config/default.json` and `config/production.json`.
+All values defined are set within the app for later use.

     {
       "host": "localhost",